harcher-dev/sparxStorer/README.md

 Raw python files included for ease of use in school.
 I might make a .exe file at some point.

-Download/Copy and paste the current version [here](https://github.com/harcher-dev/sparxStorer/blob/main/sparxStorer-v3.2.py).
+Download the current version [here](https://github.com/harcher-dev/sparxStorer/raw/main/sparxStorer-v3.2.py?raw=true).

 Raw version can be found [here](https://github.com/harcher-dev/sparxStorer/raw/main/sparxStorer-v3.2.py) if you are having issues with the github version.